 Employers Cannot Consider Applicant’s Conviction History

-On January 1, 2018, the California Fair Chance Act (AB1008) became law, making it a illegal for California employer with five or more employees to include in their application for employment questions that inquire about an applicant’s conviction history.
-Additionally, the new law prohibits an employer from considering an applicant’s conviction history until after that candidate has received a conditional offer of employment.
+On January 1, 2018, the California Fair Chance Act (AB1008) Ban The Box, became law.
+Making it illegal for California employer with five or more employees to include in their application for employment questions that inquire about an applicant’s conviction history.
+Additionally, the new law prohibits an employer from considering an applicant’s conviction history until after a conditional offer of employment.
 Employers cannot consider, distribute, or disseminate information linked to arrests, diversions, and convictions.
 Find more information at ( https://disrupthr.co/city/san-francisco/ ).

-Once a conditional offer is made for employment, the employer may run a background check or ask about an applicant’s conviction history.
-Additionally, an employer who ultimately attains an applicant’s criminal history and wants to rescind the job offer even in part based on that information must conduct an individual assessment.
-The assessment should determine if the applicant’s conviction history has a direct and adverse relationship to the specific responsibilities of the job including:
+Once the employer makes a conditional offer for employment, the employer may run a background check or ask about an applicant’s conviction history.
+Additionally, an employer who attains an applicant’s criminal history and wants to rescind the job offer must conduct an individual assessment.
+The assessment should determine if the applicant’s conviction history has a direct and adverse relationship to the specific responsibilities, including:

 - The nature and gravity of the offense or conduct